MrShoenel/git-density/readme.md

 [3] QTools Clone Detection. http://qtools.se/

 [4] Hönel, S., Ericsson, M., Löwe, W. and Wingkvist, A., 2019.
 Importance and Aptitude of Source code Density for Commit Classification into Maintenance Activities.
 In The 19th IEEE International Conference on Software Quality, Reliability, and Security.

+[5] Levin, S. and Yehudai, A., 2017, November.
+Boosting automatic commit classification into maintenance activities by utilizing source code changes.
+In Proceedings of the 13th International Conference on Predictive Models and Data Analytics in Software Engineering (pp. 97-106).